 These include western spotted cucumber beetles, Mexican beetles, spider mites, thrips, and aphids.

 If you’re trying to get rid of pests and prevent their damages, your first step should be to identify the pest you’re working with.
-Applying Sevin dust won’t be very effective if you don’t even know what you’re trying to kill!
+Applying Sevin dust won’t be very effective if you don’t even know what you’re going after!

 Cucumber beetles and Mexican beetles are closely related to lady beetles, but unlike lady beetles, they are not helpful in the garden.
 They feed upon plant tissue.
 Cucumber beetles are bright green with black spots, while Mexican beetles are copper-colored with black spots.